Raising Money for

 2. Send individual emails (or make phone calls, or send letters) to those closest to you, asking for donations.

+Email is much more powerful than social media.
 Reaching out to people who know and care about you is a great way to start.
 Those closest to you are the most likely to help.
 Their donations can start the momentum.
 Remember to send follow-up emails.
 Most people need to be reminded.

 - First, make a list of everyone you know and put it in order of closest to more distant.